joaBaur/RaspberryPi-NHD-1.8-TFT/README.md

 The driver init code sets up the 8 bit parallel interface to the color mode 18 bit RGB with 6/6/6 bits for the red/green/blue pixel values.

 The pixel data in the framebuffer is 32 bits per pixel, 8/8/8/8 bits for the alpha/red/green/blue pixel values.
-This 32 bit data is split into 3x 8 bytes (only the top most 6 bits of each byte is used internally in the driver IC) and sent to the TFT via the GPIOs with a frame rate of around 34 fps.
+This 32 bit data is split into 3x 8 bytes (only the topmost 6 bits of each byte are used internally by the driver IC) and sent to the TFT via the GPIOs with a frame rate of around 34 fps.

 ## Physical setup